AdobeDocs/certification.en/help/certifications/aem/aem-renew.md

 >[!NOTE]
 >
->You can repeat until you have successfully completed three activities or completed the customer reference form (on the next tab).
+>You can repeat until you have successfully completed three activities or completed the customer reference form.

 >[!ENDTABS]